tltmzmaos/fablix/README.md

         [SearchServlet.java](https://github.com/UCI-Chenli-teaching/cs122b-spring20-team-191/blob/master/fablix-web/src/SearchServlet.java)
         [SingleMovieServlet.java](https://github.com/UCI-Chenli-teaching/cs122b-spring20-team-191/blob/master/fablix-web/src/SingleMovieServlet.java)
         [SingleStarServlet.java](https://github.com/UCI-Chenli-teaching/cs122b-spring20-team-191/blob/master/fablix-web/src/SingleStarServlet.java)

         - #### How read/write requests were routed to Master/Salve SQL:
+        Two DataSources (Master and Slave) are defined in Context.xml.
+        The servlets which have data writing works are set to connect to the Master datasource.
+        The other servlets which have only reading data works are set to connect to the Slave datasource.

         - # JMeter TS/TJ Time Logs
         - #### Instruction of how to use the 'log_processing.*' script: